FOR IMMEDIATE RELEASE

 Unite for Behavioral Health Campaign Launched at Hill Day; New Public Opinion Research Shows Broad Bipartisan Support for Increased Federal Funding

 WASHINGTON, D.C.
 (September 17, 2019) – More than 600 addiction and mental health providers, consumers, family members, and care partners from around the country will join together as advocates to urge Congress to increase mental health and addiction treatment funding, bolstered by new research that shows broad support among voters for those programs.
-During the National Council for Behavioral Health’s 15th annual Hill Day event, the nation’s largest behavioral health advocacy event, advocates will ask legislators to:
+During the National Council for Mental Wellbeing’s 15th annual Hill Day event, the nation’s largest behavioral health advocacy event, advocates will ask legislators to:

 - Ensure access to high-quality, community-based treatment through support and expansion of the landmark Certified Community Behavioral Health Clinic (CCBHC) program, which provides critical mental health and addiction services to people in 21 states;

 - Increase FY 2020 funding for mental health and substance use programs to help community-based providers meet the growing demand for services;